LaterNerds/Mistique/README.md

     a = 10 #int
     b = 20.4 #float
-    c = 0b10100.01101 #binary with a decimal unsigned d = 0b10100.0110 #binary with a decimal that can only be positive signed e = 0b10100.0110 #binary with a decimal that can only be negative f = "Hello World" #string
+    c = 0b10100.01101 #binary with a decimal uns d = 0b10100.0110 #binary with a decimal that can only be positive sig e = 0b10100.0110 #binary with a decimal that can only be negative f = "Hello World" #string
     g = true #bool
     h = 0b0101 #binary 10
-    unsigned i = 0b0101 #binary 10
+    uns i = 0b0101 #binary 10
-    signed j = 0b1010 #binary -10
+    sig j = 0b1010 #binary -10
     k = 0x4f92 #hexadecimal 20306
     print("Hello World")
 ```